The greatest black trumpet of them all. Fragrants as they're called, are an incredible mushroom you might find growing in your black trumpet patch.

 The fragrant is one of those more rare varieties of black trumpet mushroom.
 What it is exactly is up for debate a bit though.
 From my experience hunting in the Midwest, what people call "fragrants" could be one of two different species depending on what they've picked, either craterellus cinereus variation multiplex or craterellus foetidus.

-I’m a chef, not a mycologist, but here’s some differences I’ve noticed that help me tell the two more rare black trumpet species apart.
+I'm a chef, not a mycologist, but here's some differences I've noticed that help me tell the two more rare black trumpet species apart.
+Keep in mind this is armchair research, an estimation on my part, and not something I would cite as a source.

 - Grows clustered like black trumpets